utopia-rise/godot-kotlin-jvm/docs/src/doc/pre-alpha.md

 - Each registered constructor must have a unique number of arguments.
 Constructor overloading is not yet supported
 - No networking functionality (Rpc annotations do exist but they do not work yet)
 - No tool mode (you can set it already in the `@RegisterClass` annotation but it has no effect yet)
-- No plugin support -> You cannot use Godot-Jvm to write plugins and addons yet
+- No plugin support -> You cannot use Godot Kotlin/JVM to write plugins and addons yet
 - No export support (but as mentioned in the [export](#export) section, it is generally already possible)
 - Only desktop OS are supported for now (Linux, MacOS, Windows)

 # Bug reporting and Questions
-If you find bugs, please report an [issue on github](https://github.com/utopia-rise/godot-jvm/issues).
+If you find bugs, please report an [issue on github](https://github.com/utopia-rise/godot-kotlin-jvm/issues).
 But check for duplicates first.
 If you have questions or need help, you can ask on [discord](https://discord.gg/qSU2EQs) in the channels `questions` and `help` respectively.
 If you don't have discord or don't want to use it, make a issue on github.